 - In a separate mixing bowl, combine spelt flour, all purpose flour, baking powder, organic cane sugar, salt, and rosemary.
 Whisk to combine.

 - Add room temperature coconut oil and use a pastry cutter (or fork) to cut it into the mixture until only small bits remain.

 - Whisk the flax-almond milk mixture once more and add to the dry ingredients a little at a time while stirring with a wooden spoon.
 Add blueberries and gently stir once more to incorporate.

 - Gently transfer to a floured surface and use your hands to form it into a disc about 1 inch in height.
-Use a large knife to cut the circle into 6 even wedges (or 8 for smaller scones).
+Use a large knife to cut the circle into 6 even wedges (or 8 for smaller scones // amount as original recipe is written // adjust if altering batch size).
 Then use a floured spatula to transfer the scones to the prepared baking sheet.
 Sprinkle the tops with a bit more cane sugar.

 - Best when fresh.
 Once completely cooled, store leftovers at room temperature in a well-sealed container for up to 3 days.
-Freezer for longer term storage.
-These are delicious plain, but would also be delicious heated with a bit of vegan butter.
+Freeze for longer term storage.
+These are delicious plain, but they would also be delicious heated with a bit of vegan butter.